Social

 2022 human rights risk assessments

-Based on the 2021 evaluation results, the Group prioritized locations and developed data-driven plans for human rights risk assessments at its operational sites.
-In 2022, the Group conducted two types of human rights risk assessments in cooperation with BSR.
+Based on the 2021 evaluation results, Bridgestone prioritized locations and developed data-driven plans for human rights risk assessments at its operational sites.
+In 2022, Bridgestone conducted two types of human rights risk assessments in cooperation with BSR.
 The first type of assessment was a deep-dive online investigation into salient issues at priority locations based on the outcomes of the 2021 evaluation.
 Three in-depth assessments at representative sites across the Group’s geographic footprint were conducted to identify the existence of any actual and potential risks, examine the current risk management system, and clarify gaps between the current management system and international standards laid out in the UNGPs.
 The three representative sites were 1) a diversified products plant in Saitama, Japan, 2) a tire plant in Indore, India, and 3) a natural rubber farm in Harbel, Liberia.
-These assessments covered holistic human rights domains from diversified perspectives such as gender, religion and culture.
-In order to take into account the potential vulnerable populations among our rightsholders in the assessments, the interviews were conducted with a diverse representation of employees including but not limited to female employees, employees belonging to known religious minority groups, and migrant employees.
+These assessments covered holistic human rights domains from diversified perspectives such as gender, religion, and culture.
+In order to take into account the potential vulnerable populations among rightsholders in the assessments, the interviews were conducted with a diverse representation of employees including but not limited to female employees, employees belonging to known religious minority groups, and migrant employees.

-2023 human rights risk assessments and 2024 outlook
+2023 human rights risk assessments and follow-up actions in 2024

->>Deep-dive human rights issue- and site-specific assessments
+Deep-dive human rights issue- and site-specific assessments

-Based on the holistic risk analysis, including discussions among internal and third-party experts, previous assessment results, and human rights risk data provided by Verisk Maplecroft, the Group chose the following three locations for assessment in 2023: a natural rubber farm in Liberia, a tire plant in Indonesia, and the headquarters and its facilities in Japan.
+Based on the holistic risk analysis, including discussions among internal and third-party experts, previous assessment results, and human rights risk data provided by Verisk Maplecroft, Bridgestone chose the following three locations for assessment in 2023: a natural rubber farm in Liberia, a tire plant in Indonesia, and the headquarters and its facilities in Japan.

 Targets Assessment Items and Standards Type of Assessment Apparent and/or